eleemosynator/writeups/flare-on-6/12 - help/readme.md

 Although the articles are a bit dated now, the basic hardware infrastructure has not changed in the intervening years.
 The start of the journey of your keystrokes still looks like:

- * Keyboard issues a processor interrupt when a keystroke event (key-up or key-down) is ready to be processed.
+ * Keyboard issues a processor interrupt when a keystroke event (key-down or key-up) is ready to be processed.
  * The [Interrupt Service Routine] of the low-level keyboard driver `i8042prt.sys` handles the interrupt.
  * As the operating system may be busy with other things when the keyboard interrupt is received, `i8042prt.sys` stores the keystroke event in a ring buffer (which resides in Non-Paged memory) which the OS can then process at its leisure.

 Our target is this low-level ring buffer.
-According to lore (can't remember where I heard this), the Windows keyboard buffer has space for 100 events, which might sound like a lot, but remember key-up and key-down are separate events, and a shifted character will eat up two extra events for `SHIFT-DOWN` and `SHIFT-UP`, leaving us with only about 30 characters in the end.
+According to lore (can't remember where I heard this), the Windows keyboard buffer has space for 100 events, which might sound like a lot, but remember key-down and key-up are separate events, and a shifted character will eat up two extra events for `SHIFT-DOWN` and `SHIFT-UP`, leaving us with only about 30 characters in the end.
 This is still plenty of space for our password though.